Updated June 2026

 5. Try a caffeine-free morning ritual

-Lemon water, herbal tea, protein smoothies or cacao drinks are great alternatives.
+Lemon water, herbal tea, protein smoothies or reishi cacao are great alternatives for the mornings you want a break.

 How Evopure can help calm caffeine-induced anxiety